Suggested links

 Contingency management helps recovering addicts create short-term goals and receive positive reinforcement for achieving these goals.

 For many addicts, life post-treatment will include continual maintenance, such as support groups (like NA or AA) or through additional individual therapy.
-Others who battled a more severe addiction may have long-term health effects requiring further medical care.
+Others who battled a more severe addiction may have long-term effects on their health that require further medical care.

-Support from family and friends can also be hugely helpful in helping recovering addicts remain sober and continue to choose to live drug-free.
+Support from family and friends can also be hugely helpful in helping recovering addicts remain sober and continue to live drug-free.
 The key is to take each day one at a time.

-If you or your loved one are ready to take that first step toward addiction recoverycongratulations!
-Deciding to seek outside help truly is the most critical step to recovery.
+If you or your loved one are ready to take that first step towards addiction recovery, congratulations!
+Deciding to seek help is the most critical step to recovery.

-You can find out what treatment options are available locally using the SAMHSA locator.
+You can find out what treatment options are available locally using the SAMHSA online treatment locator or by calling them at 1-800-662-4357.

 Frequently Asked Questions about Addiction Treatment